-Students who had scholarship support at the time that they were enrolled for their Associate's Degree, and who wish to be considered for further financial support, are required to reapply for financial assistance by contacting financial.aid@uopeople.edu.
+Students who had scholarship support at the time that they were enrolled for their Associate's Degree, and who wish to be considered for further financial support, are required to reapply for financial assistance by contacting the Financial Aid Office at financial.aid@uopeople.edu.
 Requests for financial aid will be considered as new requests and handled in that manner.

-CHAPTER 13: UNIVERSITY SERVICES AND UNIVERSITY OFFICES
+CHAPTER 17: UNIVERSITY SERVICES AND UNIVERSITY OFFICES